Richmond-Delta Autism and Special Needs Tutors

 To help our special needs students develop their study and organisational skills, the tutors we work with implement an executive skills or“X-Skills” game plan for academic success.
 This game plan effectively provides Study and Organizational Skills and Executive Function (EF) support.
 Since most autistic students struggle with EF, this system is significant because it not only helps in compensating, but also in actually increasing the student’s skills in this area.

-Finally, our tutors focus on students’ on going school work and follow the curriculum set by the British Columbia Ministry of Education.
+Finally, our private tutors focus on students’ on going school work and follow the curriculum set by the British Columbia Ministry of Education.
 However, our tutors also provide a supplemental curriculum when necessary.